apptainer/singularity/INSTALL.md

 ## Compile the Singularity binary
 Now you are ready to build Singularity.
-Dependencies will be automatically downloaded using the previously installed dep via a makefile rule generated by mconfig.
+Dependencies will be automatically downloaded.
 You can build Singularity using the following commands:

 ```
 $ cd $GOPATH/src/github.com/singularityware/singularity